 Eastern Washington is ready for progressive leadership in Olympia.
 Now is the right time for progressives in Eastern Washington to rise to the challenge and demand that our elected officials make Washington a state that works for all of us.
 A few of the issues that are at the heart of my campaign are listed below.

 Education and Tax Reform

 We have an education funding crisis.
 Money that should be going towards educating our children, which is mandated by our State Constitution, is instead being diverted in the form of corporate tax breaks and subsidies to the tune of $13 billion dollars per year.
-The only way to stop this shortchanging of our children’s education is to reform our state’s flawed tax structure.
+The only way to stop this shortchanging of our children’s education is to reform our state’s flawed and deeply regressive tax structure.
 The Legislature must scrutinize tax exemptions given primarily to large multinational corporations to determine which ones should be renewed, which should be renegotiated, and which should be allowed to expire based on what is best for the People and smaller businesses in Washington State.
 Ensuring that businesses are paying their fair share of taxes will go a long way toward fulfilling the Legislature's duty to fund our public schools.

 In addition to funding education, we need to address how our children are being taught.
 Expensive, mandatory tests that take away from valuable instruction time while providing no value have to go.
 Education must become more student-focused so that it can meet the needs of each individual child, and the way to do that is to let teachers do what they do best.
 Teach.